tronross/lotide/README.md

 # Lotide

+A mini clone of the [Lodash](https://lodash.com) library.

+## Purpose

+**_BEWARE:_ This library was published for learning purposes.
+It is _not_ intended for use in production-grade software.**

+This project was created and published by me as part of my learnings at Lighthouse Labs.

-## Description
+## Usage

-A minimal clone of the [lodash](https://lodash.com/) JavaScript library, written in the early part of the [Lighthouse Labs](https://www.lighthouselabs.ca/) web development [flex](https://www.lighthouselabs.ca/en/web-development-flex-program) bootcamp.
-Utilized as a learning method, writing the code served as a means to gain a deeper understanding of various types of functions using JavaScript through Error Driven Development.
+**Install it:**

+`npm install @tronross/lotide`

+**Require it:**

+`const _ = require('@tronross/lotide');`

+**Call it:**

+`const results = _.tail([1, 2, 3]) // => [2, 3]`

-## Library
+## Documentation

-### assertEqual
+The following functions are currently implemented:

-asertEqual compares two values and prints a message to the console asserting whether they are strictly equal or not.
+- `assertEqual`: compares two values and prints a message to the console asserting whether they are strictly equal or not.

-### assertArraysEqual
-assertArraysEqual compares two arrays and prints a message to the console asserting whether they are strictly equal or not.
+- `assertArraysEqual`: compares two arrays and prints a message to the console asserting whether they are strictly equal or not.

-### assertObjectsEqual
-assertObjectsEqual compares two objects and asserts an appropriate message to the console.
+- `assertObjectsEqual`: compares two objects and asserts an appropriate message to the console.

-### countLetters
-countLetters takes in a string and returns an object containing counts of each letter that appears in the string.
+- `countLetters`: takes in a string and returns an object containing counts of each letter that appears in the string.

-### countOnly
-countOnly takes in an array of strings and an object specifying what strings to count, and returns an object containing those strings and their count.
+- `countOnly`: takes in an array of strings and an object specifying what strings to count, and returns an object containing those strings and their count.

-### eqArrays
-eqArrays checks if two input arrays are identical, element by element.
+- `eqArrays`: checks if two input arrays are identical, element by element.

-### eqObjects
-eqObjects checks if two input objects are identical, and returns true if they are.
+- `eqObjects`: checks if two input objects are identical, and returns true if they are.

-### findKey
-findKey takes in an object and a callback, scans the object and returns the first key for which the callback returns a truthy value.
+- `findKey`: takes in an object and a callback, scans the object and returns the first key for which the callback returns a truthy value.

-### findKeyByValue
 findKeyByValue takes in an object and a value, scans the object and returns the first key which contains the given value.

-### flatten
 flatten takes an array with other arrays inside (one level of arrays only), and flattens it into a single-level array.

-### head
 head returns the head of an array, and returns undefined in the event of an empty array.

 ### letterPositions